apache/trafficserver/doc/admin-guide/files/ssl_server_name.config.en.rst

 :option:`traffic_ctl config reload` if the file has been modified since process start.

 The configuration file is Lua based.
 After parsing and executing the Lua code, the global Lua variable :code:`server_config` is examined.
 Its value should be a list of tables.
-Each table is set of key / value pairs that create a configuration item.
+Each table is a set of key / value pairs that create a configuration item.
+This configuration file accepts wildcard entries.
+To apply an SNI based setting on all the servernames with a common upper level domain name, the user needs to enter the fqdn in the configuration with a ``*.`` followed by the common domain name. (``*.yahoo.com`` for e.g.,).

 ======================= ==============================================================================
 Key                     Meaning